bitlather/academy-pgh-sessions/api-flask-mongo/README.md

 Content-Type   application/json
 ```

-- Call this endpoint to load the database.
+- Call this endpoint to destroy the database collection and load it with pre-defined data.

 ```
 GET http://###.###.###.###:5000/seed